Giganotosaurus: Skull

 Though incompletely known, the skull of Giganotosaurus appears to have been low.
+The premaxilla (frontmost bone of the upper jaw) had four alveoli (tooth sockets), as in Acrocanthosaurus and Sinraptor.
 The maxilla of the upper jaw had a 92 cm long tooth row, was deep from top to bottom, and its upper and lower edges were almost parallel.
 The maxilla had a pronounced process (projection) under the nostril, and a small, ellipse-shaped fenestra (opening), as in Allosaurus and Tyrannosaurus.
 The nasal bone was very rugose (rough and wrinkled), and these rugosities continued backwards, covering the entire upper surface of this bone.
 The lacrimal bone in front of the eye had a prominent, rugose crest (or horn) that pointed up at a backwards angle.
+As in other carcharodontosaurs, it did not project far above the upper margin of the skull, unlike the raised horn of Allosaurus.
 The crest was ridge-like, and had deep grooves.
 The postorbital bone behind the eye had a down and backwards directed jugal process that projected into the orbit (eye opening), as seen in Tyrannosaurus, Abelisaurus, and Carnotaurus.
 The supraorbital bone above the eye that contacted between the lacrimal and postorbital bones was eave-like, and similar to that of Abelisaurus.
 The quadrate bone at the back of the skull was 44 cm long, and had two pneumatic (air-filled) foramina (holes) on the inner side.